wcj365/python-stats-dataviz/README.md

 # Statistical Analysis and Data Visualization with Python
 Learn Statistical Analysis, Data Visualization, and Python Programming All in One Place with Hands-on Practices.
+I don't focus on syntax or mechanics.
+I teach students how to learn a subject on their own.
+I offer no fishes nor fishing gears.
+I show students where and how to find them.
+Simply put, "Google Search" is the trick and is what I teach.
 ## References
 - [Practice Python](https://www.practicepython.org/)
 - [Python Exercises, Practice, Solution](https://www.w3resource.com/python-exercises/)